 In an ambitious theoretical model of an economy where populism emerges endogenously, Pastor and Veronesi (2018) assume that individuals are inequality averse in the sense made popular by Fehr and Schmidt (1999), which means that people dislike having less (and, to a lesser extent, having more) than others.
-As discussed by, for example, Shaked (2005) and Levitt and List (2007), it is questionable if the Fehr-Schmidt model is a useful explanation or description of attitudes toward inequality.
+As discussed by e.g. Shaked (2005) and Levitt and List (2007), it is questionable if the Fehr-Schmidt model is a useful explanation or description of attitudes towards inequality.
 An implicit assumption in inequality aversion models is that people's conception of a fair distribution is consequentialistic.
 The model assumes that people care about monetary outcomes in a way that is independent of the procedures that led to those outcomes.
 Such a model of attitudes toward inequality is arguably an oversimplification.
-At least since the seminal contributions by Nozick (1974) and Dworkin (1981), the field of distributive justice has moved away from simple outcome-based models to instead emphasize procedures, responsibility, and the distinction between effort and brute luck (for an overview, see Roemer 1996).
-More importantly, overwhelming empirical and experimental evidence suggests that procedures matter for fairness perceptions and that people are more prone to accept inequality of material outcomes when they are the result of fair procedures such as work effort (Cherry, Frykblom, and Shogren 2002; Hoffman et al. 1994; Konow 1996, 2000).
+At least since the seminal contributions by Nozick (1974) and Dworkin (1981), the field of distributive justice has moved away from simple outcome-based models to instead emphasize procedures, responsibility, and the distinction between effort and brute luck (see Roemer (1996) for an overview).
+More importantly, overwhelming empirical and experimental evidence suggests that procedures matter for fairness perceptions and that people are more prone to accept inequality of material outcomes when they are the result of fair procedures such as work effort (Hoffman et al., 1994; Konow, 1996, 2000; Cherry et al., 2002).
 The summary by Starmans et al. (2017) concludes that people in general are not bothered by economic inequality itself but by economic unfairness, which is often confounded by inequality.